mvrshmvllxw/hyprnez/README.md

 ![screenshot](/src/1.png)

-If you want install hyprdots open `/install_hyprdots`
+If you want to install hyprdots open `/install_hyprdots`

 # Arch

-if you need instructions on how to install a clean arch then open `/install_arch`
+if you need instructions on how to install a clean Aarch then open `/install_arch`

 # WSL